ncecere/terraform-provider-openwebui/docs/index.md

+---
+layout: provider
+page_title: "OpenWebUI Provider"
+sidebar_current: docs-openwebui-index
+description: |-
+  Interact with Open WebUI knowledge bases, models, prompts, and groups using Terraform.
+---

 # OpenWebUI Provider

-The OpenWebUI provider allows you to manage OpenWebUI resources through Terraform.
-This provider can be used to automate the management of models, knowledge bases, groups and other OpenWebUI resources.
+The OpenWebUI provider lets you manage knowledge bases, models, prompts, and groups through Terraform.
+It communicates with an Open WebUI deployment via the REST API and requires a bearer token for authentication.

 ## Example Usage